The Roadmap

 The AFN Network+ is taking a collaborative approach to developing the Roadmap.
 We are drawing on expertise from across our Network and partner organisations.

-The Roadmap work includes several interconnected activities.
-These components don’t operate in isolation.
-They’re designed to work together.
-They build on each other and create multiple opportunities for Network members to contribute their expertise and insights.
+The Roadmap work includes several interconnected activities that are designed to work together, build on each other, and create multiple opportunities for Network members to contribute their expertise and insights.
 As we progress through each stage, we’re learning and adapting our approach based on feedback from Network members and new insights from our research.

-More about the Agri-Food Calculator and the 2050 Scenarios
+More about the Future Food Calculator and the 2050 Scenarios

 The 2050 Scenarios